IsaacCheng9/IsaacCheng9/README.md

 # Hi there, I'm Isaac! 👋

-Working as a quant developer at T. Rowe Price after graduating at the top of my cohort at the University of Exeter with a first-class honours degree (81%) in BSc Computer Science, ranking 1st for both overall grade and final year project.
+Quant developer at T. Rowe Price building our research platform and quant signal engine, and optimising quant models.
+Focused on Python, distributed systems, and making things fast.
+Graduated top of my cohort with the best dissertation at the University of Exeter in BSc Computer Science.
-Proficient in Python, with experience in financial markets and big tech.
-Passionate about developing large-scale distributed systems and algorithmic optimisation.

 ## Experience